Skip to main content

 Cost: Free

-This year’s White Center’s Pride festival promises to be the biggest to date with plenty of entertainment and fun for kids including a play area with a bouncy house and super slide, live music and more in downtown White Center.
+This year’s White Center Pride Street Festival promises to be the biggest to date, with plenty of entertainment and fun for kids including a play area with a bounce house and super slide, live music and more in downtown White Center.

 Seattle Pride in the Park